 As I am writing this post, I am also testing these three apps: Blogo, MarsEdit and Desk.

 I switch from one to another, just to see if some weird things happen.
-However, as far as I am in my writing, I haven’t noticed to many bugs.
+However, as far as I am in my writing, I haven’t noticed too many bugs.
 None of these software added hidden characters.
 They load the text.
 I edit.
 I press to update.
 I close the app.
 I open my post in WordPress or one of two other apps: everything seems clean.
 Nevertheless, I get some problems with the synchronize function with Blogo.

 I have made a table to put all my personal criteria and compare side by side the three software.
 When I am looking at this table, I feel embarrassed to decide.
 I can list far more numerous criteria!
-I should order them, make evaluation, and so on.
+I should order them, make an evaluation, and so on.
 In fact, the best software will be the one that works!

-At the beginning, I have been quite impressed by Desk.
+In the beginning, I have been quite impressed by Desk.
 I like this trendy software, the minimalist interface, the clever management of typos.
 However, the way the software is built is not optimized for a WordPress use.
 I am sure Desk company knows that.
 Desk is a swiss tool to write texts.
 It is not WordPress-centered.

 Then, I chose to continue with Blogo.
 However, because of its bugs on synchronization, I stopped to use it.